-In , 2014, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of , is an "independent director" as defined under Rule 5605(a)(2) of the NASDAQ Listing Rules.
-Our board of directors also determined that , and , who will comprise our audit committee following this offering, and , and , who will comprise our compensation committee following this offering, satisfy the independence standards for such committees established by the SEC and the NASDAQ Listing Rules, as applicable.
-In making such determinations, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.
+In August 2014, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Jodie P. Morrison and Seth L. Harrison, is an "independent director" as defined under Rule 5605(a)(2) of the NASDAQ Listing Rules.
+Ms. Morrison is not an independent director under Rule 5605(a)(2) because she is our President and Chief Executive Officer.
+Dr. Harrison is not an independent director under Rule 5605(a)(2) because he served as our Chief Executive Officer from August 2008 until September 2011.
+We expect Dr. Harrison will become an independent director as of September 23, 2014.
+Our board of directors also determined that Messrs.
+Yanchik and Barberich, who will be members of our audit committee upon the effectiveness of the registration statement of which this prospectus forms a part, and Messrs.
+Kessler and Barberich, and Dr. Harrison as of September 23, 2014, who will comprise our compensation committee upon the effectiveness of the registration statement of which this prospectus forms a part, and Messrs.
+Kessler and Barberich, and Dr. Harrison as part, satisfy the independence standards for such committees established by the SEC and the NASDAQ Listing Rules, as applicable.
+Dr. Harrison is not an independent director for the purpose of membership on our audit committee under Rule 10A-3 because of his affiliation with entities affiliated with Apple Tree Partners II, L.P., which beneficially own approximately 49% of our outstanding common stock prior to this offering.